 - Southwest: Top with your favorite salsa and easy guacamole recipe.
 Or try salsa guacamole.

 - Sauce: Greek yogurt tartar sauce is a classic condiment with fish burgers.
-Other options include healthy ranch or healthy bbq sauce.
+Other options include healthy ranch dressing or healthy bbq sauce.

 Can I Cook These on the Grill?

 Yes, you should be able to.
 You just need to be careful, to avoid the salmon patties falling apart.
 Chill them for 40-60 minutes to help them hold together even better.

 Make sure to clean and oil the grill well.
 Use a grilling silicone mat if you have one, or grill them over a piece of aluminum foil (sprayed with cooking spray).